 Great Smoky Mountains National Park offers a variety of things to do each season.

-SPRING, SUMMER & FALL PARK PROGRAMS The NPS offers talks, slide shows, films, guided nature and history walks and evening campfire programs.
+PARK PROGRAMS The NPS offers talks, slide shows, films, guided nature and history walks and evening campfire programs.
 The park provides a wealth of year-round classes and programs covering almost every aspect of its nature and history.
 HISTORIC EXHIBITS AND DEMONSTRATIONS Barns, churches, a school and many cabins are preserved in Cataloochee Valley, once the largest settlement in the Smokies, located in the park's southeast area.
-The NPS also maintains historical cabins, farmhouses and churches in Cades Cove, a vallev in the western area.
+The NPS also maintains historical cabins, farmhouses and churches in Cades Cove, a valley in the western area.
 Here, and at other locations throughout the park from spring through October, park employees dress as 19th-century settlers and demonstrate how mountain people lived.
 At the Mountain Farm Museum near the Oconaluftee Visitor Center, they spin wool, weave cloth, forge tools and make sorghum into molasses.
-At Mingus Mill, also near Oconaluftee, and Cable Mill, near Cades Cove Visitor Center, millers grind corn into cornmeal and wheat into flour using a water-powered gristmill.
+At Mingus Mill, also near Oconaluftee, and Cable Mill, near Cades Cove Visitor Center, millers grind corn into cornmeal and wheat into flour using a waterpowered gristmill.
 FIELD STUDIES The Great Smoky Mountains Institute at Tremont is located in the park near Townsend, Tennessee.
 Open year-round this center educates visitors through special science programs, family weekends, outdoor experiences, craft workshops and other offerings.
-Onsite lodging and dining facilities allow participants to immerse themselves in the programs, which usually last two to six days and cover a variety of subjects.
-Reservations are required for all summer 2022 programs.
+On-site lodging and dining facilities allow participants to immerse themselves in the programs, which usually last two to six days and cover a variety of subjects.
 For details, please call (865) 448-6709 or visit gsmit.org.
 The University of Tennessee Smoky Mountain Field School offers nature programs and activities that incorporate backpacking and hiking.
 Programs, which run from four hours to two days and are frequently held on weekends, cover various aspects of natural and cultural history.
-Note you must be 18 or older to register for and attend a Smoky Mountain Field School course.
-For more information, call (865) 974-0150 or visit smfs.utk.edu.
+All courses are filled on a first come. first-served basis.
+For more information. please write: University of Tennessee, Community Programs, 105 Conference Center Building, Knoxville, TN 37996-4110, call (865) 974-0150 or visit smfs.utk.edu.
+BICYCLING The park has limited areas for safe biking because roads tend to be steep and narrow, and bicycles are prohibited on trails.